Free Shipping on orders over $150

 Why are Hemp Skincare Products Far Better than other Alternatives?

 Hemp Oil and Hemp Seed Oil provides amazing benefits to the skin.
 It is a natural supply of cannabinoids, essential fatty acids, vitamins, and minerals.
 Our collection of salves, butters, and other hemp topicals are effective and provide the nutrients of hemp to target specific skin concerns.

-Conventional skincare products originated from crude oil and often contain 30+ ingredients to offer heavy perfume scent through chemicals to hide the scent of the crude oil.
+Conventional skincare products originate from crude oil and often contain 30+ ingredients and a perfume scent through chemicals to hide the scent of the crude oil.
 Conventional skincare products often dries your skin, hair and negatively alters the microbial balance on your skin.
 Skincare products made from crude oil contain various synthetic and toxic chemicals which harm the environment.

 What is Medicinal Cannabis Oil or Marijuana Oil?

 Most Cannabidiol (CBD) products are made from hemp which does not contain THC.
 However, CBD products made from Cannabis Oil (used interchangeably with Medicinal Marijuana) which comes from Marijuana, can contain CBD any level of THC.
 Aurelian does not sell any products containing THC.

 Where did the confusion start between Hemp & Marijuana?

 In the 1970s, President Nixon declared a “War on Drugs” and signed into law the Controlled Substances Act of 1970.
 This law established a set of banned drugs and created the Drug Enforcement Administration (DEA).
 It also unintentionally outlawed one of the world’s oldest domesticated crop, hemp.
 This not only led to the demise of hemp, but also an increased misconception of the plant.